 Sculptor: Karl Knappe

-The Stone Tree, a fountain sculpture, six meters high and made of Brannenburg Nagelfluh, is intended to commemorate the achievements of Max von Gruber, a senior medical councilor and professor of hygiene and bacteriology at the Ludwig Maximilian University in Munich.
+The Steinerne Baum (Stone Tree) or Max-von-Gruber-Brunnen, a fountain sculpture, six meters high and made of Brannenburg Nagelfluh, is intended to commemorate the achievements of Max von Gruber, a senior medical councilor and professor of hygiene and bacteriology at the Ludwig Maximilian University in Munich.

 The sculpture was financed and commissioned by the Verein für Verbesserung der Wohnungsverhältnisse in München e.V.
 (Association for the Improvement of Housing Conditions in Munich).